Multi-point distribution of discrete time periodic TASEP: Introduction

 The goal of this paper is to study another classical model in the KPZ universality class, the discrete time totally asymmetric exclusion process with parallel updates, on periodic domains.
 On the infinite lattice $\mathbb{Z}$, this model has been well studied.
-The one-point marginal distribution for height function was obtained in \cite{johansson2000} for the equivalent geometric last passage percolation model and joint distributions of several locations at equal time was obtained in \cite{borodin2008parallel}.
+The one-point marginal distribution was obtained in \cite{johansson2000} for the equivalent geometric last passage percolation model and joint distributions of several locations at equal time was obtained in \cite{borodin2008parallel}.
 Recently the joint distributions along the time direction have also been studied, in \cite{johansson2019two} for two-time case and \cite{johansson2019multi} for general multi-time joint distributions.
-However on the periodic domain there are less results concerning height fluctuations (see \cite{povolotsky2007} for some results on transition probability and stationary distributions), which are the main focuses of this paper.
+However on the periodic domain there are fewer results concerning height fluctuations (see \cite{povolotsky2007} for some results on transition probability and stationary distributions), which are the main focuses of this paper.
 The main results of this paper are summarized as follows: \begin{enumerate} \item For general initial conditions we obtain a finite-time multi-point (in both space and time) joint distribution formula for discrete time parallel periodic TASEP.
-The formula consists of an $m$-fold contour integral with integrand involving a Fredholm determinant, where $m$ is the number of space-time points we are considering and the Fredholm determinant has kernels acting on certain discrete sets related to roots of some polynomials.
+The formula consists of an $m$-fold ($m$ is the number of space-time points being considered in the joint distribution) contour integral with integrand involving a Fredholm determinant, where the Fredholm determinant has kernels acting on certain discrete sets related to the roots of some polynomials.

-\item Under the relaxation time scale $t=O(L^{3/2})$ and the $1:2:3$ KPZ scaling, we obtain large-time, large-period limits for the multi-point joint distributions under certain assumptions on the initial condition, which are verified for step and flat cases.
+\item Under the relaxation time scale $t=O(L^{3/2})$ and the $1:2:3$ KPZ scaling, we obtain large-time, large-period limits for the multi-point joint distributions under certain assumptions on the initial condition, which are verified for the step and flat cases.
 These limiting formulas agree with those obtained in \cite{baik2019multi, baik2019general}, thus providing an evidence that the height fluctuations for periodic models in the KPZ class are in fact universal.